CRVI/OpenCLIPP/Readme - About this library.txt

-         Creates a copy of the contents of data then allocates memory on the device Useful when using a small temporary buffer as parameter to a kernel that is launched asyncrhonously CL : The device to use
+         Creates a copy of the contents of data then allocates memory on the device Useful when using a small temporary buffer as parameter to a kernel that is launched asyncrhonously CL : A COpenCL instance
             length : Number of elements to allocate